frothers/Frothers-FC/content/posts/2021/2021-season-game-4.md

 scorer = "Lance Molyneaux"

 +++
-> Can they keep the streak going/
+> Can they keep the streak going?

 This weeks match was up against the team formally known as Lazy XI, a team that snuck a draw when we played last season.